eums/website/get-involved/index.markdown

 ### Making music

 The society consists of three ensembles.
-The largest is [Chorus](/chorus/), a choir of around 200 people, which rehearses on Tuesday evenings in Paterson's Land.
-It is totally non-auditioned&mdash;you don't even need to be able to read music.
+The largest is [Chorus](/chorus/), a non-auditioned choir of more than 100 people, which rehearses on Tuesday evenings in Paterson's Land.

 [Sinfonia](/sinfonia/) is an auditioned orchestra (apart from the string section, which is non-auditioning).
-They rehearse at the Reid Hall on Saturday mornings.
+Rehearsals are at the Reid Hall on Saturday mornings.

 The [Symphony Orchestra](/symphony-orchestra/) is a large auditioning orchestra